dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * You should use the **first sentence** of each section to show the **function** of the module briefly.
 * You can view each section as an individual paper, where you clarify the problem, motivation, challenge and solution.
 * You should also view the section in a reader's view who is unfamiliar with your design.
 What's the things they want to know and what's the things they are interested in?
 Explain to them first.
+* Domain knowledge (as a characteristic part in the paper) can be the design principle.
+For example, knowledge in POI applications can be used to guide POI clustering.
 * Also keep in mind, each subsection should have some inner logical relations.
 * If some existing methods (Boositng, Random Forest) are used in your work, it's OK but you have to clarify why this method is used here.
 While of course, a borrowed method cannot be the core innovation of your work, then you must clarify you core innovation and contribution.
-* In detailed figure of flow/organization of the subsystem can be provided although it may be provided in the system overview (as a small box).
+* A detailed figure of flow/organization of the subsystem can be provided although it may be provided in the system overview (as a small box).

 ## Implementation